je-sidestuff/terraform-github-orchestration/README.md

-# terraform-github-orchestration
+# terraform-github-orchestrator
-A repository with modules and launchers for orchestrating operations on GitHub.
+A module repository for performing various miscellaneous operations with git repositories.